Frequently Asked Questions

 Students with an ACT score between 18 and 22 may register for Math 1010.
 Those with at least an ACT score of 23 may register for Math 1050 (or General Education equivalent).
 Higher ACT scores will require CPT for more accurate placement.

-If you don't place as high as you think you should place, the Math part of the CPT exam may be retested twice per semester.
-A fee is charged for retests, for more information go to the Assessment Center.
+- If you don't place as high as you think you should place, the Math part of the CPT exam may be retested twice per semester.
+A fee is charged for retests, for more information go to Student Testing Services.